Dr. Chapman of Children’s National Health System has no relevant financial relationships to disclose.)

 This article includes discussion of mitochondrial disorders, mitochondrial disease, oxidative phosphorylation disease, respiratory chain defects.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-In this review of what is probably the most heterogeneous group of human diseases (the mitochondrial encephalomyopathies), the author tries to offer the clinician a rational diagnostic framework.
-After reminding the reader of the basic concepts of mitochondrial genetics, he offers examples of disorders due to mutations in mitochondrial DNA and mutations in nuclear DNA.
-He discusses commonly accepted pathogenic mechanisms, although pathogenesis is still largely unknown.
-Finally, he presents therapeutic strategies, including palliative and research-based approaches.
+In this review of what is probably the most heterogeneous group of human diseases (the mitochondrial diseases including encephalomyopathies), the author tries to offer the clinician a rational diagnostic framework.
+After reminding the reader of the basic concepts of mitochondrial genetics, she offers examples of disorders due to mutations in mitochondrial DNA and mutations in nuclear DNA.
+She discusses commonly accepted pathogenic mechanisms, although pathogenesis is still largely unknown.
+Finally, she presents therapeutic strategies, including palliative and research-based approaches.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.